 A visual search can help you if you’re running an eCommerce shop.
 The same thing goes if you’re carrying items from different brands.

 But to maximize the benefits of visual search, you need to optimize your content.
 This will help your site appear once Google pulls up the search results.

 Fighting Low CTRs is a Must

-Your website’s click-through rate or CTR will remain to be a key factor in Google’s site rankings.
-CTR involves measuring how often users see your product listings and ads and click them.
+Your website’s click-through rate (CTR) continues to retain its significance as a pivotal determinant in Google’s site rankings.
+CTR encapsulates the frequency users encounter your product listings and advertisements and subsequently engage by clicking on them.

 Quick SEO Tips to Remember